 Those outlets pulled Ginny out of her introverted nature and into the spotlight.
 She discovered ways to own her trauma and with the help of her misfit community, she was able to create a sense of security and acceptance that had otherwise been missing.

-While she loved Nashville, there was a deeper calling to come out west as she began to yearn for reinvention.
-So, (as Nashvillians do) she tattooed her chest with phoenix, packed her bags, and moved to San Francisco in search of a new sense of self.
+While she loved Nashville there was a deeper calling to come out west as she began to yearn for reinvention.
+So (as Nashvillians do) she tattooed her chest with a phoenix packed her bags and moved to San Francisco in search of a new sense of self.

 10 years later and feeling lost, Ginny was begging for a wake-up call.
-After an extreme near-death experience in the Grand Canyon, she realized that her life was powered by her choices, in this case, her choice to live or to die.
+After a near-death experience in the Grand Canyon, she realized that her life was powered by her choices, in this case, her choice to live or to die.